grmble/interceptor-optimizer/README.md

 Composable interceptors must not

-* return effectful value (e.g promises, async channels, ..)
+* return effectful values (e.g promises, async channels, ..)
 * modify the interceptor queue

 ## How does it work?

+*Trigger Warning: m-word ahead*

 With some squinting, interceptors can be seen as a monad.
 The effects that are provided are